Killing Eve Season 3 premiere brought forward by 2 weeks

 Speaking to the trade publication, president of AMC Sarah Barnett said, "We know how adored this series is and we know how keen people are for great content right now… We literally couldn't wait for the fans to see it."

-The show, which airs on BBC One and BBC iPlayer in the UK, finished season 2 on a huge cliffhanger, with Eve and Villanelle's complicated relationship boiling over.
+The show finished season 2 on a huge cliffhanger, with Eve and Villanelle's complicated relationship boiling over.
 We won't go into specifics, but suffice to say, there's one pretty big question that needs to be answered.

 If you're desperate to know, though, that question already has an answer.
 Look away now as we have some potential spoilers ahead.